abolimohitkar/CategoryandProductProject/README.md

 ## Online ShopKart

-Online ShopKart API system build on Django Rest Framework.
+Online ShopKart API system build on Django Rest Framework and Angular

 It contains Category and Product tabs.